DGFSproj/DGFS-BE-TestCases/DGFS_2D_microchannel/README.md

 In this particular case, a non-dimensional geometry was created in the .geo file, and each line of the geometry (Physical Line) was assigned a specific name to represent different boundary conditions (Inlet, Outlet, Wall, Symmetry).
 The actual boundary conditions themselves are defined in the .ini file.
 Additionally, all non-dimensional parameters including length are set in the .ini file.

 Different meshes were used in order to conduct a mesh refinement study, aiming to achieve the desired accuracy.
-After evaluating multiple mesh configurations, a final mesh was selected that met the desired accuracy criteria (?).
+After evaluating multiple mesh configurations, a final mesh was selected that met the desired accuracy criteria.
 The results presented in this section correspond to the final mesh with 8 x 2 elements in the microchannel that achieved the desired accuracy.

 ### Input File